mathysgrapotte/stimulus/README.md

 ### Model

-In STIMULUS, user input a .py file containing a model written using pytorch (see examples in bin/tests/models)
+In STIMULUS, users input a .py file containing a model written in pytorch (see examples in bin/tests/models)

-Said model of interest should obey to minor standards as follow :
+Said models should obey to minor standards:

 1. The model class you want to train should start with "Model"
 ```python